lilyosah/tech-knowledgebase/Software-Engineering/Relational Databases.md

 Associations to other DBs can be one-to-one, one-to-many, or many-to-many.

 ==Foreign keys:== A column in one table whose job is to reference the primary key of another table
+- The "owned" DB has the foreign key of the owner

+Associations are mapped through [[SQL]] joins: does a Cartesian product between two tables